ample/gatsby-starter-ample/plugins/gatsby-remark-ample/README.md

 Because of that, this process is involved, optionated, and a little goofy.
 So let's look at how this transformation works:

 First, this plugin scans frontmatter for keys that end in the `imageSuffix` (default: `_src`).
 When it finds one, if the value is a string that ends in an acceptable extension, it next identifies the relative path from the markdown file to the physical image file.
-(That's where `imageSrcDir` comes in handy.)
+(That's where `imageSrc` comes in handy.)
 If all of these items come together, the plugin then writes the value to a key without the suffix.

 For example, if our markdown file had an `image_src` field: